Road Network Guided Fine-Grained Urban Traffic Flow Inference

 In this section, we propose a novel Road-aware Traffic Flow Magnifier (RATFM), which can generate fine-grained traffic flow maps accurately under the guidance of road network information.
 As shown in Figure \ref{frame}, our RATFM consists of four components, including {\bf{i)}} a road network modeling module, {\bf{ii)}} a short-range road-aware inference module, {\bf{ii)}} a long-range road-aware inference module and {\bf{iv)}} an external factor modeling module.

 Before introducing the details of RATFM, we define some notations of fine-grained traffic flow inference.
 In this work, we do not adopt the graph-structure strategy \cite{sun2020predicting} for urban region partition, because graph-based traffic flow maps are not aligned with the Euclidean-based road network map.
 Following previous works \cite{liu2019contextualized,ouyang2020fine}, we partition the studied city into a regular grid map based on the coordinates of latitude and longitude, as shown in Fig \ref{fig:intro}.
 It is worth noting that the granularity of flow maps is related to the partition setting.
 More specifically, coarse-grained maps are observed upon a small number of grids, each of which denotes a large geographic area in the real world.
 Therefore, the resolution of coarse-grained maps is set to a tuple $I_c{\times}J_c$ with small values.
-For convenience, the citywide coarse-grained traffic flow map at time interval $t$ is represented as ${X_{t}} = \left[ x_{t}^{\left(1,1\right)},\dots,x_{t}^{\left(i,j\right)},\dots,x_{t}^{\left(I_c,J_c\right)} \right] \in \mathbb{R}^{I_c \times J_c \times 2}$, where $x_{t}^{\left(i,j\right)}\in \mathbb{R}^{2}$ indicates the number of vehicles entering or leaving the grid $\left(i,j\right)$ in this time interval.
+For convenience, the citywide coarse-grained traffic flow map at time interval $t$ is represented as ${X_{t}} = \left[ x_{t}^{\left(1,1\right)},\dots,x_{t}^{\left(i,j\right)},\dots,x_{t}^{\left(I_c,J_c\right)} \right] \in \mathbb{R}^{I_c \times J_c \times S}$, where $x_{t}^{\left(i,j\right)}\in \mathbb{R}^S$ records the $S$ traffic flow states (e.g., vehicle volume, inflow and outflow) of the grid $\left(i,j\right)$.

 Intuitively, the granularity of fine-grained traffic flow maps should be more refined than that of coarse-grained traffic flow maps.
 To this end, each grid of coarse-grained maps is further divided into $N{\times}N$ grids with a small geographic acreage.
 In this case, the resolution of fine-grained maps is $I_f{\times}J_f = NI_c{\times}NJ_c$.
-Given a coarse-grained traffic flow map ${X_t}$, our goal is to generate a fine-grained traffic flow map $Y_{t} = \left[ y_{t}^{\left(1,1\right)},\dots,y_{t}^{\left(i,j\right)},\dots,y_{t}^{\left(I_f, J_f\right)} \right] \in \mathbb{R}^{I_f \times J_f \times 2}$.
+Given a coarse-grained traffic flow map ${X_t}$, our goal is to generate a fine-grained traffic flow map $Y_{t} = \left[ y_{t}^{\left(1,1\right)},\dots,y_{t}^{\left(i,j\right)},\dots,y_{t}^{\left(I_f, J_f\right)} \right] \in \mathbb{R}^{I_f \times J_f \times S}$.